panosoft/inline-html/README.md

 - CSS url data types - The reference path is replaced with a datauri.
 These can be used in linked stylesheets, style elements, and element style attributes.

+Also, `inline-html` calls can be statically evaluated and included in Browserify bundles using the [`html-inlinify`](https://github.com/panosoft/html-inlinify) transform.

 ## Usage

 Assuming ...